Dps (band)

 Dps is a Japanese rock band under the Giza Studio label.
+They've formed in 2017 and made major debut with the single "Timeline".
+The song served as an theme song to the anime television series Detective Conan.

 History

 In May 2016, Naoki participated in Zard's live tour session "25th Anniversary Live" as a guitarist.
 DVD footage was released on December.
 On the same month, Atsushi, Naoki and Tsuyoshi had participated as an arranger for Giza studio cover project D-project where he re-arranged Zard's single Ai ga Mienai and Ame ni Yurete.

 In October 2016, the vocalist Ryosuke has won the main grandprix in Sugoiyo!
 Campastar Vocal Contest.

 Three months later in 2017, the band formation has begun by adding more members as Naoki Morioka, Atsushi Yamaguchi (former known as Atsushi Kawamura from Naifu and Loe) and Tsuyoshi Asai (previously as guitarist in band Loe).

 On April 28, 2017, they've held first live performance in Hill PansKoujou.